aevilla160/hpc_docs/docs/pinnacles_FAQ.md

 You can start the step-1 access process, but in order to receive an account, you need approval from a UC Merced PI.
 Every account on Pinnacles is associated with that of a faculty PI.

-> __I created a Pinnacles access request form, when will I know if my request is approved/not?__

-Committee on Research Computing (CoRC) will meet monthly to review Pinnacles access requests.
-Please reach out to cirt ucmerced.edu for access request status questions.

 > __My access request for Pinnacles was denied – what are my next steps?__